 Being in possession of a prohibited item - especially knives, weapons, illegal drugs or stolen items - may mean that the pupil is involved, or at risk of being involved, in anti-social or criminal behaviour including gang involvement, and in some cases may be involved in child criminal exploitation.
 A search may play a vital role in identifying pupils who may benefit from early help or a referral to the local authority children's social care services.

-The DSL will ensure such referrals are made in a timely manner in line with the safeguarding and Child Protection Policy (CPP).
+The DSL will ensure such referrals are made in a timely manner in line with the Safeguarding and Child Protection Policy.

 Our school's behaviour policy does outline the banned items for which a search can be made.
-This must include the list of prohibited items above, and may include other items which a headteacher has decided are detrimental to maintaining high standards of behaviour and a safe environment e.g. e-cigarettes or vapes.
+This includes the list of prohibited items above, and includes other items which our school has decided are detrimental to maintaining high standards of behaviour and a safe environment.